Meet the Team

 Lisa has been with enims for over 8 years, during this time she has been involved in all areas of enims and has gained a wealth of experience in ensuring projects are delivered efficiently.
 Lisa has an excellent rapport with all our clients, and is very capable at ensuring that enims fully understands the client/project needs.
 Outside of work, Lisa is busy with family life, having two sons and two labradoodles, any spare time Lisa spends taking part in exercise classes.

 Helen is Pete’s youngest daughter and has been involved in all areas of enims since 2013, Helen’s role as Senior and HR Manager is key to ensuring the efficient and effective day-to-today delivery of all enims’ projects.
-Helen’s strong background in health and welfare helps ensure the safety of all enims’ personnel and her enthusiasm to assist the team with development and training fits in well within her HR role, as well as ensuring the team have the required skills and expertise.
+Helen holds Associate Membership with the Chartered Institute for Personnel and Development ( CIPD) and her strong background in health and welfare helps ensure the safety of all enims’ personnel.
+Her enthusiasm to assist the team with development and training fits in well within her HR role, as well as ensuring the team have the required skills and expertise.
 With a keen eye for detail Helen also ensures the high quality of enims deliverables.
-When not at work, Helen enjoys taking part in dog agility activities with her two Labradors.
+When not at work, Helen enjoys taking part in dog sports activities with her three Labradors.

 Senior Ecological Consultant

-Paula has been an ecologist for nine years and has worked in consultancy for seven of those years.
-She holds full membership with the Chartered Institute of Ecology and Environmental Management (CIEEM).
+Paula has worked in the ecological consultancy profession for nine years and is a Full member of the Chartered Institute of Ecology and Environmental Management (CIEEM).
 Paula is proficient in undertaking surveys for great crested newts, reptiles, bats and habitat assessments.
-She has experience in writing Habitat Regulation Assessments and Ecological Impact Assessments and holds a great crested newt survey licence (Level 2).
+She has experience in writing Habitat Regulation Assessments and Ecological Impact Assessments.
+Paula holds a level 2 class licence for great crested newts and a level 1 class licence for bats.
 Paula is particularly adept at helping clients prepare for planning applications, by providing advice on necessary survey and mitigation work to ensure the development keeps within the law.
 Paula is a keen botanist and enjoys developing her skills in this area through self-study and attending workshops run by local flora groups.
-In her spare time, Paula enjoys trips in her boat on the Norfolk Broads, takes walks in the countryside and is involved in charitable work in her village.
+In her spare time, Paula enjoys walks in the countryside and is a volunteer for the Norfolk Wildlife Trust.

-Vicky continuously updates her knowledge and experience in the field of botany with workshops, course attendance and recording field surveys in Suffolk.
-She has excellent botanical identification skills and this is used to support others within the team.
+Vicky continuously updates her knowledge and experience in the field of botany with workshops, course attendance and volunteer recording field surveys in Suffolk and Norfolk.
+She has excellent botanical identification skills and holds a FISC Level 3 Certificate which she uses to support others within the team.

-Natalie has worked in the ecology sector for the last five years and is a keen volunteer for all things wildlife!
-Natalie has recently gained her Volunteer Bat Roost Visitor Licence and Level 2 Bat Licence.
-Having had experience and training surveying Great Crested Newts she is also applying for her Level 1 Great Crested Newt Licence and working towards her dormouse licence”.
-Natalie has a very keen interest in bats and conducts Preliminary Roost Assessments and also bat activity surveys using her expert knowledge in the specialism of bats providing clients with excellent ecological support and guidance for their projects.
+Natalie has worked in the ecology sector for the last six years and is a keen volunteer for all things wildlife!
+Natalie has a Level 2 Bat Licence and has recently gained her Level 1 Great Crested Newt Licence, she is currently working towards her rare reptile and dormouse licence.
+Natalie has a very keen interest in bats and conducts Preliminary Roost Assessments and bat activity surveys using her experience and knowledge to provide clients with excellent ecological support and guidance for their projects.

 When not in work Natalie is treasurer for her local wildlife group organising wildlife walks and talks for local residents.
-A keen bat conservationist Natalie attends local bat group meetings and helps with bat box checks and bat trapping over the survey season to better understand bat behaviour.
-Eager to learn more about bats she is a bat carer and has cared for over 100 bats including the rare Alcathoe!
+A keen bat conservationist Natalie volunteers with her local bat group and rehabilitates injured bats.
+She has cared for over 100 bats including the rare Alcathoe!

 Natalie is also the co-ordinator for her local Toad Patrol helping over 2500 toads and 100s of newts cross the road to reach their breeding ponds each year.
-She also enjoys going out with her family on long walks and bike rides in the local countryside, but always with a picnic!
+She also enjoys going out on picnics with her family for long walks and bike rides in the local countryside.

 Junior Ecological Intern